 Cons: Like all NSAIDs, naproxen has a higher risk for stomach issues is higher.

-This medication can reduce fever and ease pain.
+This pain medication can reduce fever and ease pain.
 Not an NSAID, acetaminophen does not reduce swelling or inflammation.
 It’s mainly good for headaches, fever or arthritis pain.

 Pros: Acetaminophen has the lowest risk among OTC pain relievers of causing stomach problems.

 Cons: Take too much of it over time (more than 4.000 milligrams per day for adults) and acetaminophen can damage the liver.
-Don’t take it if you’re taking another medication, prescription or OTC, that has acetaminophen as an ingredient.
+Don’t take it if you’re taking another pain medication, prescription or OTC, that has acetaminophen as an ingredient.